-Car insurance is supposed to save you money in the case of an accident or theft, but that hardly feels true when you pay your monthly premiums.
+Car insurance is supposed to save you money in the case of an accident or theft, but that hardly feels true while you’re paying your monthly insurance premiums.

-If you’ve recently moved, improved your credit score, or gotten married, you may qualify for cheaper car insurance.
+If you’ve recently moved, improved your credit score, or gotten married, you may qualify for cheaper auto insurance rates.
 Many other factors affect your score as well, so even if none of the aforementioned points apply to you, there’s probably still reason for you to shop around.

-If your car insurance is going up every year, but your driving record has remained clean, you might need to take a more proactive approach to finding a good car insurance rate by doing your research and actively shopping around.
+Additionally, if your car insurance is going up every year, but you’ve maintained a clean driving record, you might need to take a more proactive approach to find a good car insurance rate by doing your research and actively shopping around.

 Insurify and similar quote comparison sites can make the shopping process significantly easier.
 No one has ever been excited to shop around for insurance, but it doesn’t have to be as bad as you think.
 Even if you don’t find a cheaper rate this time around, going through the process should help you snag a better deal when you qualify for one down the line.